History of China–United States relations: World War II

-Plan to bomb Japan
+Plan to bomb Japan and declaration of war

 In 1940, a year before Pearl Harbor, Washington developed an ambitious plan for a sneak attack on Japanese bases.
-The U.S. would send in an American airforce wearing Chinese uniforms (the Flying Tigers).
+The U.S. would send in American pilots and planes wearing Chinese uniforms and markings.
+These were the Flying Tigers.
 They would bomb Japan.
-The U.S. Army was opposed to this scheme and raised obstacles, noting that being able to reach Japan depended on the National Revolutionary Army being able to build and protect airfields and bases close enough to Japan, which they doubted he could do.
+The U.S. Army (which was in charge of the Air Corps) was opposed to this scheme and raised obstacles, noting that being able to reach Japan depended on the weak Chinese National Revolutionary Army being able to build and protect airfields and bases close enough to Japan, which they doubted he could do.
 The generals had little confidence in the scheme.
 Ignoring the Army's advice, American civilian leaders were captivated by the idea of China attacking Japan by air.
 Enthusiastic approval came Treasury Secretary Henry Morgenthau Jr. and President Franklin D. Roosevelt himself.
 However, the proposed attack never took place: The Chinese had not built and secured any runways or bases close enough to reach Japan, just as the Army had warned.
 The American bombers and crews were delayed and finally arrived shortly after the Japanese attack on Pearl Harbor.
-They were used for the war in Burma, as they lacked the range to reach Japan from secure bases in China.
+The bombers were used for the war in Burma against Japan, as they lacked the range to reach Japan from secure bases in China.

-US declares war

 The United States formally declared war on Japan in December 1941.
-The Roosevelt administration gave massive amounts of aid to Chiang's beleaguered government, now headquartered in Chungking.
-Madame Chiang Kai-shek, the American-educated wife of ROC President Chiang Kai-shek, addressed the US Congress and toured the country to rally support for China.
+The Roosevelt administration gave massive amounts of aid to Chiang's beleaguered government, now headquartered in Chongqing.
+Soong Mei-ling (widely known as "Madame Chiang Kai-shek" in the United States), the American-educated wife of ROC Generalissimo Chiang Kai-shek, addressed the US Congress and toured the country to rally support for China.
 Congress amended the Chinese Exclusion Act and Roosevelt moved to end the unequal treaties by establishing the Treaty for Relinquishment of Extraterritorial Rights in China.
-However, the perception that Chiang's government was unable to effectively resist the Japanese or that he preferred to focus more on defeating the Communists grew.
-China Hands such as Joseph "Vinegar Joe" Stilwell—who spoke fluent Mandarin Chinese—argued that it was in American interest to establish communication with the Communists to prepare for a land-based counteroffensive invasion of Japan.
-The Dixie Mission, which began in 1943, was the first official American contact with the Communists.
-Other Americans, such as Claire Lee Chennault, argued for air power and supported Chiang's position.
-In 1944, Chennault successfully demanded that Stilwell be recalled.
-General Albert Coady Wedemeyer replaced Stilwell, and Patrick J. Hurley became ambassador.